 Audiense, a SaaS-based marketing platform which grew out of Twitter-analytics, delivers both detailed and actionable insights on customers, enabling companies to segment their audience more effectively.
 This has been further enhanced through a partnership with IBM Watson to develop personality insights for Twitter.
 The company is currently seeing strong growth in the use of its platform from enterprise clients.

 Examples of exited investments

-Avonmore invested into Removal Stars (trading as Buzzmove) in 2014 and subsequently invested further into the business in 2015.
+Avonmore led and investment into Removal Stars (trading as Buzzmove) in 2014 and subsequently invested further into the business in 2015.

 Buzzmove is an online marketplace that enables consumers to compare prices for all types of removal services.
-The investment was profitably sold to White Mountains Insurance Group in 2016.
+After seeing rapid market adoption and revenue growth, a profitable exit was made to White Mountains Insurance Group in 2016.

 Bybox is the UK’s market leading supply-chain solution specialist.
-Avonmore first invested in Bybox in 2003 and during the time of our investment grew from a turnover of £100k/annum to over £70m/annum without the need for any further equity financing.
-A very successful exit was achieved through an MBO backed by Lloyds Development Capital in 2016 for £105m.
+Avonmore first invested in Bybox in 2003 and during the time of our investment grew from a turnover of £100k/annum to over £70M/annum without the need for any further equity financing.
+A very profitable exit was achieved through an MBO backed by Lloyds Development Capital in 2016 for £105m.

 In 2001 Avonmore invested into Omega Logic, a transaction processing company for major UK mobile telecom operators.

 In the early 2000s, Omega Logic was at the forefront of installing software into major UK retail stores (Dixons, Carphone Warehouse etc) to facilitate electronic top-ups for pre-pay mobile phone users.